 Architectural plants are used to add height and drama, such as palms, cypress and yuccas.

 Water features, although not essential, are a lovely way to add sound, shimmer and to break up the dry landscape.
-Find inspiration in our guide to water features.

 Consider also incorporating mosaics among paving, vertically on steps or walls, or adding colour on decorative birdbaths, fountains or containers.
 This can also help to create a Moroccan gardens vibe.